mjclobo/mjclobo.github.io/index.md

-I'm a PhD student in Princeton University's [Atmospheric and Oceanic Sciences (AOS) Program](https://aos.princeton.edu/), in which I study and perform research in the realm of geophysical fluid dynamics.
+I'm a PhD student in Princeton University's [Atmospheric and Oceanic Sciences (AOS) Program](https://aos.princeton.edu/), where I study and perform research in the realm of geophysical fluid dynamics under the guidance of [Dr. Stephen Griffies](https://stephengriffies.github.io/).
-My research focuses on ocean physics and ocean/climate modeling, where I use a skillset spanning the subjects of vector calculus, signal processing, fluid dynamics, thermodynamics, computer programming, and general applied and computational mathematics.
+My research focuses on ocean physics and ocean/climate modeling, with the overarching goal of better physically understanding the oceans and being able to represent them in numerical models of varying complexity.

 ---